-Dr. Westerhoff: “Other ingredients that could possibly be used in place of titanium dioxide include calcium phosphate and silica dioxide.
-I’m not aware of the specific alternative Dunkin’ Donuts plans to use for its powdered sugar doughnuts.
+Dr. Westerhoff: “Other ingredients that could possibly be used in place of titanium dioxide include calcium phosphate and silica dioxide.”

-In addition to Dr. Westerhoff’s expert insight, we found this article that addressed our questions about titanium dioxide.
+In addition to Dr. Westerhoff’s expert insight, we found this article in The Conversation that addressed questions about titanium dioxide.
 Some key takeaways: